About Us

 Dixon Hall began as a soup kitchen in 1929, and since then has been steadily increasing and strengthening a diverse range of integrated services for residents of Downtown East Toronto.

 Dixon Hall is a multi-service agency, and serves more than 10,000 people annually, impacting the lives of the most vulnerable and the most at-risk members of our community.
-We work with at-risk youth, seniors, adults with physical and health disabilities, people who need housing, individuals searching for employment, those with mental health issues, and newly immigrated individuals and their families.
+We work with at-risk youth, seniors, adults with physical and mental health disabilities, people who need housing, individuals searching for employment, and newly immigrated individuals and their families.

 Land Acknowledgement